When may I join you to do the course?

 We run our RYA Day Skipper course every week of the year from our base in Tenerife, including Christmas and New Year weeks.
 On the boat with you are other sailors - who are doing Competent Crew, Day Skipper plus (great to consolidate the skills learnt on Day Skipper) or Coastal Skipper Plus (reinforcing the skills needed for Yachtmaster Coastal or Yachtmaster Offshore).
 Over the years we have found that this gives the best course as everyone is doing different things (harder work to the Instructor but as they are all trained by us its not a problem).

 In order to get the most out of this hands-on practical course we recommended that you take the RYA Day Skipper Theory course prior to your practical course so you can put those skills into practice on the water.
-If you wish you can join us for a two week Combined Day Skipper course which covers both the theoretical and practical aspects of the RYA course.
+We offer on line Day Skipper Theory courses if you have limited holiday (or wish to spend more time on the water and who can blame you) or If you wish you can join us for a two week Combined Day Skipper course which covers both the theoretical and practical aspects of the RYA course.

 How many are on board?